ardbytes/ardbytes.github.io/_posts/2025-09-18-ddia-references.markdown

 than virtual functions.
 However, Bjarne did not include it into C++ because he thought that it broke modularity.

+### Chapter 2: Data Models and Query Languages

+The relational data model dominates the other data models by a wide margin.
+On a related note, please [read][wg1] [these][wg2].
+The first paper provides a summary of 35 years of data model proposals, grouped into 9 different eras.
+I found the summary after describing each era very informative.
+The second paper is a revision of the first paper after a gap of two decades.
+The discussion about vector databases and column-oriented databases are noteworthy.

 [pose-p1]: http://nathanmarz.com/blog/principles-of-software-engineering-part-1.html
 [dyn]: https://www.allthingsdistributed.com/files/amazon-dynamo-sosp2007.pdf
 [ch]: https://www.youtube.com/watch?v=UF9Iqmg94tk